 - Don’t talk to it.
 You’ve all seen it on the SAG awards or on the night of the Oscars.
 Recipients of the award are so overwhelmed with emotion that they stand there at center stage and thank everyone they know… and they spend the entire time gazing longingly at the award!
 Your relationship is with the audience, not with your visual aid.
 You want your audience to respond to what you are saying.
 However, they can’t do that if you are in a private conversation with your visual enhancement.
 Talk to your audience and maintain your relationship with them.

 - Get rid of it when you don’t need it.
 Nothing can drag your presentation down faster than using your visual aid when your presentation has moved onto the next point.
 When you are talking about your current point, the visual aid acts as an enhancement.
-However, when you move to the next point, a leftover visual aid act as an anchor dividing your audience’s attention between your current point and some other past point.
+When you move to the next point, a leftover visual aid act as an anchor dividing your audience’s attention between your current point and some other past point.
 Remember, you are the message.
 If your visual enhancement isn’t helping your current message, it’s a distraction.
 Get rid of it.